-Landlords have to comply with laws which protect the health, safety and welfare of their tenants.
+As a landlord, you have to comply with laws which protect the health, safety and welfare of your tenants.

-If they don't, we will take enforcement action to make sure they keep to the laws.
+If you don't, we will take enforcement action to make sure they keep to the laws.

 We can offer free information and advice and will try our best to help.
-But if the landlord is still not complying with the law, we can:
+But if you still don't comply with the law, we can:

 - take informal action

 If you don't carry out repairs you are responsible for, and someone complains to us, we have to investigate.